tshsu04224/iot_robottle/README.md

 #### **2.3 AJ-SR04M Ultrasonic Distance Sensor**
 - Wire the GND pin of the Ultrasonic Sensor to Physical Pin 39 (GND) on the Raspberry Pi.
 - Wire the 5V pin of the Ultrasonic Sensor to Physical Pin 2 (5V) on the Raspberry Pi.
+- Wire the Trig pin of the Ultrasonic Sensor to Physical Pin 7 (GPIO4) on the Raspberry Pi.
 - Wire the Echo pin of the Ultrasonic Sensor to Physical Pin 11 (GPIO17) on the Raspberry Pi.

+#### **2.4 LED**
+- Connect the positive leg (+) of the LED to physical pin 32 (GPIO12) on the Raspberry Pi through a 220-ohm resistor.
-- Wire the Trig pin of the Ultrasonic Sensor to Physical Pin 7 (GPIO4) on the Raspberry Pi.
+- Connect the negative leg (-) of the LED directly to physical pin 34 (GND) on the Raspberry Pi.

 ### **3. Install Required Libraries**